Sudsey/SHiFT-Bot/README.md

 ## Usage

-Currently requires the discord.py, dateutil, jsonschema and dataclasses libraries to be installed (I'll likely package this into a Pipenv later).

 Your API key must be placed in a file called api_key.
 For the time being you'll need to edit the IDs and embed formats in the source code to suit you.